VasekPurchart/Doctrine-Date-Time-Immutable-Types/readme.md

 Doctrine DBAL DateTimeImmutable Types
 =====================================

-### Why do I want to use this?
+### Why would I want to use this?

 All Doctrine date/time based types are using `DateTime` instances, which are mutable.
-This can lead very easily to breaking encapsulation and therefore bugs.
+This can lead to breaking encapsulation and therefore bugs.
 For two reasons:

 1) You accidentally modify a date when you are doing some computation on it: